quangdo-au/ProgrammingAssignment/README.md

         $adelaideZone = new DateTimeZone('Australia/Adelaide');
         ```
   * This variable ($adelaideZone) would then be passed as either $timezone1 or $timezone2 in the function.
+* **Errors**:
+  *  A return value of -1 indicates that invalid dates were provided and DateTime objects must be used for these parameters.
+  *  A return value of -2 indicates an invalid output format was specified.
+This value must be between -1 and 3 (inclusive).

 ### Function 2: Number of Week Days
 ```php
 num_week_days(DateTime $startDate, DateTime $endDate [, int $outputFormat [, DateTimeZone $timezone1 [, DateTimeZone timezone2]]])